Mariusmarten/Complexity-Resources/README.md

 * Thermodynamics
 -Neural networks
--Biological poulations (movment of human populations/ Bak-Sneppen model): story of life in the Universe is an example of surface complexity built upon foundations of simple rules.
+- Biological poulations (movment of human populations/ Bak-Sneppen model): story of life in the Universe is an example of surface complexity built upon foundations of simple rules.
--Genetic analysis (interactions during evolution/ tree of life) -Geoscinece/ Meterology (Earthquakes / Idea of Gaia, the Earth as a self-regulating system / Daisyworld model) (https://serc.carleton.edu/NAGTWorkshops/complexsystems/activities/daisyworld.html)
+- Genetic analysis (interactions during evolution/ tree of life)
+- Geoscinece/ Meterology (Earthquakes / Idea of Gaia, the Earth as a self-regulating system / Daisyworld model) (https://serc.carleton.edu/NAGTWorkshops/complexsystems/activities/daisyworld.html)